Portable Electric Vehicle Chargers – Are they enough?

 This is often a standard accessory on most electric vehicles such as the BMW i3 and BMW i8 and Nissan Leaf, taking the prized position in the trunk or frunk (front trunk) of most EVs.

-On one end lives a standard mains power cord, which has a three pin plug which will plug into any household wall socket.
-On the other is a thicker cable attached to either a J1772 (Type 1) or Mennekes (Type 2) Plug that connects into your EV.
-In between the two cables is the charging box itself, which contains a comprehensive protection system and short circuit protection designed to allow for safe portable EV charging.
+On one end lives a standard mains power cord, which has a three pin plug which will plug into any household wall socket, On the other is a thicker cable attached to either a J1772 (Type 1) portable car charger or Mennekes (Type 2) portable electric car charging station plug that connects into your EV.
+In between the two cables is the charging box itself, which contains a comprehensive protection system and short circuit protection designed to allow for safe portable Electric car charging.
 The overall length of the Portable EV Charger is 5.5m which is enough in most cases to get you a charge almost anywhere.

 No, this is not recommended given the cord could be damaged, may not be weatherproof and generally may not be able to withstand the close to the maximal draw of the Portable EV charger over several hours without compromising safety.